thehunmonkgroup/db-query-assistant/README.md

    *
    * To skip executing a query, return false from the query function, the data
    * result for the skipped query in the callback will also be set to false.
+   *
+   * Note that the exact format to return is driver-specific.
+This example
+   * shows the db-mysql/db-drizzle format.
    */
   var query_string = function() {
     return "SELECT * FROM test_table WHERE id = 1 LIMIT 1";